• Skip to primary navigation

 Olivier Salad Ingredients

 • Potatoes - Waxy Potatoes, low starch potatoes are best for potato salads because they hold their shape and won't crumble.
 But let's not be precious about potatoes.
-Yukon Gold works well, or use what you have.
+Yukon Gold, Fingerling or Purple Potatoes work well, or use what you have.

 • Carrots - always use fresh carrots, not frozen.